Slashbunny/gog-galaxy-plugin-downloader/README.md

 pip install pyinstaller
 ```

-Then build the executables as follows:
+Then build the executable as follows:

 ```
 pyinstaller download.py -n gog-plugins-downloader --onefile